Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

   3. Optionally select **Use Curve** for entries that define a strobing rate.
   4. Enter the DMX start value for the index entry.
   5. Enter the DMX stop value for the index entry.
-  6. Tag the entry if the entry open or closes the shutter.
+  6. Tag the entry if the entry opens or closes the shutter.
      This tagging allows Vixen to automatically control the shutter when color is applied to the fixture.

 ---